lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 ```

 ## Step: Add your code into the python file.
 Note: because this is for AWS lambda, it will need all the code for a python-aws-lambda.
 The hello-world sample is very minimal.
+When you do this for the first time it is advisable to use a simple hello-world printing program, and gradually repeat the whole process using less-simple python programs: e.g.
+- 1st: print hello world
+- 2nd: use some kind of pip requirements (e.g. a date-time printout)
+- 3rd: do an actual machine learning docker with sklearn or TFlite and a premade simple model (but still that just prints out so you can test the docker easily)
+- etc.

 #### Note: make sure the 'app' folder(directory) in the GUI is selected to show what is inside, or you will not see what is inside.

-(type that in)
+#### Add your code to app.py
 - double click on new file to open in editor (cloud9)
 - paste in code;
 - This code prints a timestamp and tests out whether imported libraries are working.